Huiping27/RESTful_API/README.md

 # API Prototype

 ## Description

-A simple RESTful API built with Node.js and Express.
-This API allows you to manage a list of items with basic CRUD (Create, Read, Update, Delete) operations.
+My first simple RESTful API built with Node.js and Express.
+This API demonstrates how to manage a list of items with basic CRUD (Create, Read, Update, Delete) operations.

 ## Installation